jossdoe/xpress/README.md

 };
 ```

-- If you don't use scraping, you're done! :tada:
+- If you don't use scraping, you're done! :tada: Run `npm start` to check if everything's working fine.

 ### Setting up scraping